Sara Robinson, M.D.

 Mental health is just as important as physical health.
 Diseases like anxiety and depression profoundly affect your well-being.
 Talk with your health care team if you are mentally struggling.
 There are several avenues of proven treatment options, including medications and counseling.
 You also could contact your health insurance provider to ask which counselors in your area are covered by your health plan.

 In case anyone needs to hear this, contact a crisis center if you are contemplating suicide at any point.
-You can call to talk with someone at the National Suicide Prevention Lifeline at 1-800-273-8255.
-Or you can contact the Crisis Text Line by texting HOME to 741741.
-These services are available 24/7 for free.
+You can call or text 988 to talk with someone at the 988 Suicide and Crisis Lifeline.
+This service is available 24/7 for free.
 Finally, you can seek medical care in your local emergency department.